fongelias/chieve-MERN/README.md

 			- [x] Update a user's goals
 			- [x] "Complete a goal" by moving it from the user's list to another list
+		- [x] Add Goal controller
+		- [x] Test using npm async for batch saving tasks
 - [ ] "Delete a goal" by removing its associated tasks, and removing it from the user
 - [ ] Delete a task and remove it from the associated goal
-		- [x] Add Goal controller
-		- [x] Test using npm async for batch saving tasks
+- [ ] Test API routes for reading the tasks of the user
 - [ ] Dashboard React
 	- [ ] Gulp for React
 - [ ] Dashboard API